kherge-archive/php-silex-bootstrap/README.md

 It is likely that you will find that you cannot properly register one or more services through a configuration file.
-For cases such as these, you will want to do something like the following in your child class of `Application`:
+For cases such as these, you will want to do something like the following in your own `Application` subclass:

 ```php
 use Herrera\Silex\Application;